 In both countries, the disasters were treated as the most important news stories in the communities at the time they occurred.
-Time, resources, personnel, etc. of mass media organizations were heavily committed to reporting the disaster occasion.
-Almost all other aspects of community life were given secondary attention by the local mass communication systems.
+During the emergency time period, at some of the local media outlets, practically nothing was reported that was not disaster related.
+Overall and for several days almost all other aspects of community life were given secondary attention by the local mass communication systems.
+News of national and international was scanty and usually only locally disseminated through extra-community sources (e.g., regular on the hour national network news reports).

 This may appear to be stating the obvious, but it is not necessarily a generalization that holds across all social systems.
-For example, until recently in the Soviet Union--and even presently in some African countries--it is known that manifestly major domestic disasters were not even mentioned in either local or national mass media news stories (Sanders, 1986; Shabad, 1986).
-The existence of a disaster does not automatically mean that it will be treated as news in the local or national setting.
-Leaving aside macro level societal/political/ ideological differences between societies which will affect what is defined as "news," even our own generalization raises a question of what mass communication systems will treat as disasters (is the AIDS epidemic handled as a disaster story?), and what accounts for the known differentiation between reporting local, domestic, and foreign disasters (see Gans, 1980, who documents such differences in American national media news stories).
+For example, until recently in the Soviet Union -- and even now in some African countries -- it is known that manifestly major domestic disasters were not even mentioned in either local or national mass media news stories (Sanders, 1986; Shabad, 1986).
+The existence of a disaster does not automatically mean that it will be treated as Leaving aside macro level societal/political/ideological differences between societies that affect what is defined as "news," our generalization raises a question of what mass communication systems will treat as disasters?
+Is the AIDS epidemic handled as a "disaster" story anywhere?
+What accounts for the known differentiation between reporting local, domestic, and foreign disasters (see Gans, 1980, who documents such differences in American national media news stories).